 The Board of Directors of Siegfried Holding AG has approved the report on non-financial matters pursuant to the Swiss Code of Obligations for the year 2024 at its meeting on February 14, 2025.

 For the Board of Directors:

-Dr. Andreas Casutt Chairman of the Board of Directors
+Dr. Andreas Casutt Chairman of the Board of Directors Prof. Dr. Wolfram Carius Chairman of the Strategy & Sustainability Committee

 Zofingen, 14.02.2025